dask/distributed/docs/source/worker.rst

          spill: 0.70  # fraction at which we spill to disk
          pause: 0.80  # fraction at which we pause worker threads
          terminate: 0.95  # fraction at which we terminate the worker

+It is possible to individually disable any of these by setting its value to False.
+Setting 'target' while leaving 'spill' active disables the spill hysteresis cycle.

 Spill data to disk